clowuds/Tavo-SillyTavern-NimbusPreset/README.md

 A storytelling preset that fixes how AI writes by default: passive NPCs, melodrama, sanitized consequences, purple prose.

 If you get refusals with GLM models, use the **Nimbus - GLM Jailbreak** Lorebook.
+For some reason, using the same prompt in the **Preset** still gives refusals.

 ### Support & Contact
 - Kofi: https://ko-fi.com/clowuds